 7 Elements Of Black and White photography

-Shadow is one of the key elements of a black and White photograph.
-So, if you come across any scene with strong shadows then it is a good contender to be shot in Monochrome.
+Shadow is one of the key elements of a B&W photograph.
+If you come across any scene with strong shadows then it is a good contender to be shot in Monochrome.

 There are good shadows as well as bad shadows.
-Your success depends on identifying the good shadows which adds to the feel of the picture.
+Your success depends on identifying the good shadows which add to the feel of the picture.

 How to look for Good Shadows?

-If shadow has a shape or pattern which blends with the scene then you have got an interesting Black and White frame to shoot.
+If the shadow has a shape or pattern which blends with the scene then you have got an interesting Black and White scene to shoot.

 Another thing about a shadow is, it changes shape with angles.
-So, you should try from different angles to see the variation in the shape of the shadow.
-In this way, you can get the best angle for the shot.
+So, you should try from different vantage points to see the variation in the shape of the shadow.
+In this way, you can find the best angle for the shot.

-There are photographers who emphasize on details in highlights. if you go through their images you would find that the details in Shadows are missing in many images.
-This is their style.
+There are photographers who put emphasis on details in highlights. if you go through their images you would find that the details in shadows are missing in many images.
+It is their style of photography.

 Shapes can create points of interest.
-You would have learnt the impact of shadows.
+You would have learned the impact of shadows.
 The shape of the shadow is equally important.
 Shapes can strengthen as well as weaken your compositions.

 Patterns can bring more value to Black and White photography.
 You should develop the skill to find interesting patterns in nature.
-It can be found in rocks, trees in the forest, building structure, tiger skin and many more.
+It can be found in rocks, trees in the forest, building structures, animals, and many more.

-So, now you would have got some ideas to create beautiful Black and White Photos.
-The key to get good shots in Monochrome is to see in Black and White.
+Now you would have got some ideas to create beautiful Black and White Photos.
+The key to good shots in this genre of photography is to see in Black and White.